-Direct and indirect revenues attributable to mobile services reached \$1.9 trillion in 2013 (around 3% of global GDP), showing how critical mobile services are for national economies.
+Direct and indirect revenues attributable to mobile services reached \$3.1 trillion in 2015 (around 4.2 per cent of global GDP), showing how critical mobile services are for national economies.
 They also provide a crucial social function by keeping people better connected, informed and entertained.
 Mobile technology is now going even further by improving access to key services such as healthcare, education and financial services.
 This is most pronounced in emerging markets where large swathes of people cannot physically access a doctor, bank or learning resource.
 Mobile technology is transforming many lives by allowing these vital services to be provided remotely for the first time.